 The common mistake – First and foremost, we need to address the common title given to this topic.
 The use of the words “Direct Drive vs. Belt Drive” is the most common phrase when engaging in discussions regarding the two types of systems but it is actually misleading and incorrect since the real difference is that the two systems carry DIFFERENT TYPES OF FANS.
 Generally speaking, HOW rotation is achieved has nothing to do with the system’s performance.
 If rotation is occurring at the right rate, a fan will work regardless of how it’s being turned.
 Remember, the main difference between “direct” and “belt driven” systems is the type of fan, not the method of rotation.

-The types of fans involved in the discussion – There are 3 types of fans that are used in any high performance paint booth air makeup system and we need to understand the characteristics of each before we can make a good comparison. (other types of paint booth fans exist and you can read about them on our blog post on Types of Paint Booth Fans)
+The types of fans involved in the discussion – There are 3 types of fans that are used in any high performance paint booth air makeup system and we need to understand the characteristics of each before we can make a good comparison.

 1. Forward Curve Blower (Shown Below)